webdev-html/periodicTable/README.md

 9.The Database is open!

 # Version Number and Releases
- Current Version: 0.0.0
+ Current Version: 1.0.0

  Watch out for Future Releases and whats new!

-### This code was development in colaboartion with Soham Shah
+### This code was developed in collaboration with Soham Shah